uab-cgds-worthey/cgds_repo_template/README.md

 > `gh` is already installed in Cheaha.
 You can add it to the OS PATH by opening file `~/.bashrc` and adding line `export PATH="$PATH:/data/project/worthey_lab/tools/github_cli/v2.32.1/gh_2.32.1_linux_amd64/bin/"`.

+# :pencil2: Title

+:pencil2: Add description of the project here.

+## Requirements

+:pencil2: What are the requirements to install and run the project.

+## How to install

+:pencil2: Add installation instructions here

+## How to run

+:pencil2: Add run instructions here

 ## Repo's directory structure